carolineartz/laptop/README.md

 Once you've installed the script successfully and restarted your terminal, [creating a new Rails app](https://www.moncefbelyamani.com/how-to-install-rails-and-create-a-new-rails-app-on-a-mac-the-easy-way/) takes just 3 more steps.

-## How to create a new Jekyll site

-Similarly to Rails, [creating a new Jekyll site](https://www.moncefbelyamani.com/how-to-install-jekyll-on-a-mac-the-easy-way/#create-a-new-jekyll-site) is just as easy.

 ## How to switch between Ruby versions and install different versions

 The first time you run the script, it will install both the latest Ruby (currently 3.0.2) as well as Ruby 2.7.4, which is the version that is compatible with most gems at the moment.
 If you run the script again, it will check for newer 3.x versions, and if it finds one, it will install it.
 You will still have Ruby 2.7.4.
 That's the advantage of using version managers like `chruby`.
 You can have many different versions installed at the same time and you can switch between them.

-**Ruby 3.0 is still very new, so it's not yet fully compatible with gems like Rails or Jekyll.
-So, before you create a new Rails app or Jekyll site, make sure you're using Ruby 2.7.4.
+**Ruby 3.0 is still very new, so it's not yet fully compatible with gems like Rails.
+So, before you create a new Rails app, make sure you're using Ruby 2.7.4.
 Keep reading for instructions.**

 To check if you have Ruby 2.7.4 installed, run this command: